aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/Dead Overlap.md

 ### Cut-out letter
 A cut-out letter was delivered to Makoto's household at some point on September 8th.
 It was discovered during Marceline Ren's search of the house on September 12th.
 It reads:
 "WE KNOW WHAT YOU DID.
-LEAVE €10,000 IN CASH UNDERNEATH THE OLD BARN BY SEPTEMBER 12TH OR WE WILL LEAK THE FOOTAGE."
+LEAVE €10,000 IN CASH UNDERNEATH THE OLD BARN BY 11 P.M.
+OR WE WILL LEAK THE FOOTAGE"

 ## Sequence of Discovery
 1. The first scene shows Marceline Ren talking to her future self, saying that she solves the case and needs to figure it out all today.
 She can't tell her the answer because of causality stuff, but it is vital that she ascertain what happened and who really killed Makoto Bourdain.